derrickoswald/CIMSpark/CIMReader/README.md

 edges.first
 ```

+The `ch.ninecode.cim.cache option` should only be used if you will be reusing the same file and options multiple times.
+For example, a moderately large file (522711666 bytes) takes ~337 seconds to read in, but caching adds ~90 seconds
+to create the object file (RDD.saveAsObjectFile).
+Subsequent reads take ~74 seconds, so it only makes sense to cache the file if you will use it more than once.
+You are responsible for erasing the cache when reading different files or using different topology options.

 All RDD are also exposed as temporary tables, so one can use SQL syntax to construct specific queries, such as this one that queries details from all switches and performs a join to location coordinates:

     scala> val switches = spark.sql ("select s.ConductingEquipment.Equipment.PowerSystemResource.IdentifiedObject.mRID, s.ConductingEquipment.Equipment.PowerSystemResource.IdentifiedObject.aliasName, s.ConductingEquipment.Equipment.PowerSystemResource.IdentifiedObject.name, s.ConductingEquipment.Equipment.PowerSystemResource.IdentifiedObject.description, open, normalOpen, l.CoordinateSystem, p.xPosition, p.yPosition from Switch s, Location l, PositionPoint p where s.ConductingEquipment.Equipment.PowerSystemResource.Location = l.IdentifiedObject.mRID and s.ConductingEquipment.Equipment.PowerSystemResource.Location = p.Location and p.sequenceNumber = 1")